ryandhjeon/obsidian-notes/Proposal.md

 Method:

 1. Extract Subgraphs
 2. Transductive Few-shot learning for expolating the data.
-The output embedding will guide
-3.
+The output information will guide multi-hop reasoning models for the model learning.
+The probability vector of all entities being the tail entity.
+The ht from LSTM is added to the state representation.
+3. We sample an entity based on probability distribution $\text p$ and denote its vector as $e_p$.

+###### Reference